Itzz-ayush/Itzz-ayush/README.md

-# 👋 Hello, I'm Itzz-ayush!
+# 👋 Hello, I'm Ayush!

 Welcome to my GitHub profile!
 I'm a passionate coder with a love for web development,ethical hacking.
 Here, you'll find a collection of my projects, contributions, and explorations in the world of technology.